oconnor663/arc_mutex_talk/readme.txt

   - and the fact that Clone, Vec, and IntoIterator are in the prelude

 - mention the lifetime of unbound temporaries

+Magic list:
+- the prelude
+- Deref and DerefMut
+- IntoIterator
+- Send and Sync

+Things that don't work:
+- No Mutex.
+- Mutex on the stack.
+  - but you can make this work
+- putting an Rc in the closure.